 Sometimes there’s no escaping it.
 Despite your best efforts, your vendor insists on getting a physical check like they always did, and is geographically too distant for you to deliver it in person.
 This is what express delivery services are made for.

-Express services will obviously cost you a bit extra, with Melio, for example, charging a competitive flat $20 fee for the service.
-But, that’s nothing compared with the potential damages of late payments due to mail delays.
+Express services will obviously cost you a bit extra, but that’s nothing compared with the potential damages of late payments due to mail delays.
 These damages include late fees, possible litigation, and worse of all, damaged relationships with vendors.
 Spoiler alert: they'll cost you more than a couple of Hamiltons.

 Spread holiday cheer by paying your vendors on time